swissup/swissup.github.io/m2/extensions/easyslider/cases.md

 It can occure at Zemez or Ecomwares themes.

-Because of their implamantation those themes doesn't include styles from `web/css/source/_module.less`.
+Because of their implementation those themes don't include styles from `web/css/source/_module.less`.

 So to fix missing styles you have to create additional less-file and xml layout update.